 This can provide those under DEA investigation some relief, as they may continue to prescribe while administrative or criminal action is pending.

 Administrative action is a lengthy process, sometimes taking years to receive a final order by the DEA administrator revoking a registration.
 But if you renew your registration at least 45 days prior to its expiration, you will be able to continue to prescribe until a final order is issued.

 If you submitted your DEA renewal application prior to expiration, but not within 45 days of expiration, the DEA may allow you to prescribe, provided no final action has been taken on your renewal application.

 However, your DEA registration status will be “expired” until it is renewed or final action is taken.
-Under this status, pharmacies will likely be unwilling to fill your controlled substance prescriptions.
-Our attorneys have helped prescribers resolve this issue with big box pharmacies, allowing controlled substance scripts to be filled.
+Under this status, pharmacies will probably be unwilling to fill your controlled substance prescriptions.
+Our attorneys have helped prescribers resolve this issue with big-box pharmacies, allowing controlled substance scripts to be filled.

-Our knowledgeable attorneys have extensive experience dealing with the DEA and defending clients accused of drug diversion, trafficking, controlled substance violations, compounding issues, “pill mill” allegations, and prescription fraud.
+Our knowledgeable attorneys have extensive experience dealing with the DEA and defending clients nationwide who are accused of drug diversion, trafficking, controlled substance violations, compounding issues, “pill mill” allegations, and prescription fraud.

 For more than three decades, we have provided top legal service for licensed healthcare professionals across the U.S. Our four national health care defense law offices are in Detroit, Michigan; Miami and Sarasota, Florida; and Los Angeles/Southern California.